-Critics of alcohol advertising often argue that it’s normalizing alcohol drinking.
+Critics of alcohol ads often argue that it’s normalizing alcohol drinking.
 So what’s wrong with normalizing drinking?

-There’s nothing at all wrong with normalizing alcohol unless a person’s goal is eliminating drinking in favor of forced abstinence.
-The hatchet-wielding Carrie Nation would have opposed normalizing alcohol.
+There’s nothing at all wrong with normalizing alcohol unless a person’s goal is eliminating it.
+The hatchet-wielding Carrie Nation would have opposed normalizing drinking.
 The Prohibition Party (yes, it still exists) would oppose it.
 The Woman’s Christian Temperance Union (WCTU) – it, too, still exists – would oppose it.
-And well-funded anti-alcohol activist groups are today loudly opposing the normalization of alcohol.
+And well-funded anti-alcohol activist groups are today loudly opposing the normalization of drinking.

-Normalizing alcohol is nothing more than recognizing the fact that most people drink alcohol.
+Normalizing drinking is nothing more than recognizing the fact that most people drink.
 That they do so in moderation.
 And it as a natural and normal part of life.
 Millions of other people.
-Normalizing alcohol is presenting it as acceptable if it isn’t abused.
+Normalizing drinking is presenting it as acceptable if it isn’t abused.

 The term is actually a poor one.
-That’s because normalizing alcohol doesn’t make something that’s unnatural into something that’s natural.
-It simply recognizes alcohol as normal and acceptable.
+That’s because normalizing drinking doesn’t make something that’s not normal into something that’s normal.
+It simply recognizes drinking as normal.

 What’s the alternative to normalizing alcohol?

 Temperance writers have shown us the alternative to normalization.
-It’s to portray drinking as a
+It’s to portray drinking as these.

 Today’s Temperance Movement

-Anti-alcohol writers today tend to “de-normalize” alcohol by equating use with misuse and associating such misuse with a wide variety of personal and social problems.
-They also widely de-normalize alcohol by attempting to stigmatize it by equating it with illegal drugs.
-And even by referring to drinkers as drug users.
+Anti-alcohol writers today tend to “de-normalize” alcohol by equating use with misuse.
+They equate such misuse with many personal and social problems.
+They also widely de-normalize drinking by stigmatizing it.
+And it by equating it with illegal drugs.

-In short, the effort is to make drinking unacceptable, to marginalize alcohol, and stigmatize those who consume it.
+In short, the effort is to make drinking unacceptable, to marginalize alcohol, and stigmatize those who drink it.

 Normalization is Desirable

-However, groups that normalize drinking have fewer alcohol-related problems than those that “abnormalize” it.
+However, groups that normalize drinking have fewer alcohol related problems than those that “de-normalize” it.
 In some societies almost everyone drinks and they do so frequently.
 Yet they have few problems.
 Such groups include Italians, Jews, Greeks, Spaniards, and Portuguese.
-There are at least three keys to their success:
+There are three keys to their success:

 - They view alcohol itself as neutral.
 It’s neither good nor bad.
 What’s important is how it’s used.

 - People can either abstain from alcohol or use it in moderation.
 But they can’t abuse alcohol for any reason at any time.